 This AHU–FCU combination is particularly effective in buildings that demand both reliable ventilation and flexible zone control—such as hospitals, luxury hotels, academic institutions, and commercial office complexes.

-A Fresh Air Handling Unit (FAHU) is a subtype of AHU that specifically brings in and conditions fresh outdoor air before distributing it through a building.
-It differs from a standard AHU that may mix outdoor and return air.
+A Fresh Air Handling Unit (FAHU) is a specialized subtype of air handling unit (AHU) designed exclusively to bring in and condition fresh outdoor air before distributing it throughout the building.
+Unlike a standard AHU unit, which may mix outdoor and recirculated indoor air, a FAHU only processes 100% fresh air and is not connected to a return air system.

-FAHUs are especially important in facilities requiring high air purity and ventilation, such as hospitals, laboratories, or schools.
+FAHUs are especially important in environments where air purity and ventilation standards are critical, such as hospitals, cleanrooms, laboratories, and educational institutions.

 When deciding between an AHU and an FCU, consider: